-In the case that the set of codes for countable models in K is Borel (for instance, the set of countable models of a sentence of $L{\omega_1,\omega}$), almost Galois ω -stability of K is more easily seen to be Π_2^1 , as it asserts that for any countable $M \in \mathbf{K}$ and any subtree of $\omega^{<\omega}$ without terminal nodes, either there is a path through the tree not coding a Galois type over M, or there exist distinct E_M -equivalent paths through the tree.
+In the case that the set of codes for countable models in K is Borel (for instance, the set of countable models of a sentence of $L{\omega_1,\omega}$), almost Galois ω -stability of K is more easily seen to be Π_2^1 relative to a code for K, as it asserts that for any countable $M \in \mathbf{K}$ and any subtree of $\omega^{<\omega}$ without terminal nodes, either there is a path through the tree not coding a Galois type over M, or there exist distinct E_M -equivalent paths through the tree.

-On its surface, Galois ω -stability for an analytically presented AEC \mathbf{K} is Π^1_4 , as it says that for every M, if $M \in \mathbf{K}$ then there are countably many reals such that every suitable real is E_M -equivalent to one of them.
+On its surface, Galois ω -stability for an analytically presented AEC K is Π_4^1 in a code for K, as it says that for every M, if $M \in \mathbf{K}$ then there are countably many reals such that every suitable real is E_M -equivalent to one of them.
 Statements of this type are also forcing-absolute in the presence of suitable large cardinals, though not in ZFC.
-For all we know, an analytically presented almost Galois ω -stable \mathbf{K} can be sometimes Galois ω -stable and sometimes not.
+For all we know, there exists an analytically presented almost Galois ω -stable AEC whose Galois ω -stability (or lack thereof) is not absolute.

-The proof of Theorem 4.6, as given in [4], however, shows that if an analytically presented \mathbf{K} satisfies amalgamation and is almost Galois ω -stable but not Galois ω -stable, then \mathbf{K} contains uncountable small models of uncountably many distinct Scott ranks.
-The existence of two (or any number up to ω many) uncountable small models in \mathbf{K} of distinct Scott ranks is equivalent, by the iteration construction of this paper, to the existence of a countable model of ZFC° which is well-founded up to the supremum of these ranks and thinks there are such models.
+The proof of Theorem 5.5, as given in [5], however, shows that if an analytically presented K satisfies amalgamation and is almost Galois ω -stable but not Galois ω -stable, then K contains uncountable small models of uncountably many distinct Scott ranks.
+The existence of two (or any number up to ω)

+many) uncountable small models in K of distinct Scott ranks is equivalent, by the iteration construction of this paper, to the existence of a countable model of ZFC^o which is well-founded up to the supremum of these ranks and thinks there are such models.
 Again, this latter statement is Σ_2^1 and therefore absolute.
 Summarizing, we have the following.

-Theorem 5.3.
-Let \mathbf{K} be an analytically presented almost Galois ω -stable AEC satisfying amalgamation in \aleph_0 , and having an uncountable model.
-Then the \aleph_1 -categoricity of \mathbf{K} is equivalent to a Π_2^1 -sentence, and therefore absolute.
+Theorem 6.3.
+Let K be an analytically presented almost Galois ω -stable AEC satisfying amalgamation in \aleph_0 , and having an uncountable model.
+Then the \aleph_1 -categoricity of K is equivalent to a Π_2^1 -sentence, and therefore absolute.

 Proof.
-In this situation, \aleph_1 categoricity is equivalent to the conjunction of three conditions:
+In this situation, \aleph_1 -categoricity is equivalent to the conjunction of three conditions:

-- 1. Joint embedding of any two countable models that have uncountable extensions - 2.
+- 1. Joint embedding of any two countable models that have uncountable extensions. - 2.
 All uncountable small models in K have the same Scott rank. - 3.
-Part (1) of Theorem 5.1 fails.
+Part (1) of Theorem 6.1 fails.

 Clearly \aleph_1 -categoricity implies the first two conditions.
-Since the second condition holds, K is Galois ω -stable by Theorem 4.6 and the argument of the last paragraph before this theorem. \aleph_1 -categoricity also implies the third condition because the Galois ω -stability and amalgamation in \aleph_0 imply the existence of a Galois-saturated model in \aleph_1 which realizes only countably many Galois types over each countable submodel.
+The second condition implies that K is Galois ω -stable, by Theorem 5.5 and the argument of the last paragraph before Theorem 6.3.
+Then \aleph_1 -categoricity also implies the third condition, as Galois ω -stability and amalgamation in \aleph_0 imply the existence of a Galois-saturated model in \aleph_1 which realizes only countably many Galois types over each countable submodel.

-Conversely, if condition 2) holds then as in the first paragraph \mathbf{K} is Galois ω -stable.
+Conversely, if condition 2) holds then as in the first paragraph K is Galois ω -stable.
 Condition 1), Galois ω -stability and amalgamation imply the existence of Galois-saturated model in \aleph_1 which realizes only countably many Galois types over each countable submodel.
 Condition 3) asserts that each model in \aleph_1 has this property.

 Finally, these conditions are absolute.
 The negation of Condition 1) is Σ_2^1 , using the idea behind Theorem 2.1 to verify the uncountable extensions.
-As remarked in the preceding paragraph, the negation of Condition 2) is equivalent to the existence of two small models in \mathbf{K} of distinct Scott ranks and thus is absolute.
-Finally, by Theorem 5.1 condition is equivalent to 2 of Theorem 5.1, which is absolute.
+As remarked in the preceding paragraph, the negation of Condition 2) is equivalent to the existence of two small models in K of distinct Scott ranks and thus is absolute.
+Finally, by Theorem 6.1, condition 3) is equivalent to 2 of Theorem 6.1, which is absolute.